Data processing agreement

 "Subprocessor" means any third party engaged by BabySea to process Personal Data in connection with the Services.
 The current list of Subprocessors is published at List of subprocessors.

-"Standard Contractual Clauses" or "SCCs" means the standard contractual clauses for the transfer of personal data to third countries as approved by the European Commission under Decision 2021/914/EU, or any successor instrument.
+"Standard Contractual Clauses" or "SCCs" means the standard contractual clauses for the transfer of personal data to third countries as approved by the European Commission under Decision 2021/914, as applicable.

 "Technical and Organizational Measures" or "TOMs" means the security and organizational measures described in Annex B of this DPA.